GabrielCRO23/Slava/README.md

 Must install webpack for this code to run

- This project took me roughly 70 hours to complete, **some notable features are:**
+ This project took me roughly 70 hours of work to complete, **some notable features are:**

 -An interactive canvas, with sprites generated from an object constructor, via requestAnimationFrame and delta timestamps for consistency between different computers